rmja/drone-stm32f4-hal/README.md

 The next couple of lines enables over-drive (available in e.g. stm32f429) for high-speed operation, sets the correct flash latency for the mcu in the specified voltage range, configures the swo for [logging](https://book.drone-os.com/bluepill-blink/full-speed.html).
 Lastly we are ready to select the PLL's `PLL_P` output as the source for the sysclk, effectively setting the desired 180MHz mcu speed.

 ## GPIO
-The gpio features includes a set of types that makes it easy and safe to configure ports and their respective pins.
+The `gpio` feature includes a set of types that makes it easy and safe to configure ports and their respective pins.
 Consider the following example that configures pin `A5` into alternate-function mode, with push/pull type, and for high speed operation.

 ```rust